dragonfire535/xiao/README.md

 Xiao is a Discord bot coded in JavaScript with [discord.js](https://discord.js.org/) using the [Commando](https://github.com/discordjs/Commando) command framework.
-With over 300 commands, she is one of the most feature-filled bots out there.
+With over 300 commands, she is one of the most feature-rich bots out there.

 ## Invite
 The bot is no longer available for invite.
 You can self-host the bot, or use her